martinkirch/showergel/docs/configuring.rst

     # or to put aside old configuration values
     debug = true  # comments can be at end of lines too

-Showergel's installer creates a basic TOML file you should start with.
-This page's sections match sections in Showergel's config file.

 ``[db.sqlalchemy]``
 -------------------